 With staffing issues one of her primary responsibilities, Dr. Weinberg became concerned by the numbers of women leaving medicine to concentrate on raising their children.
 Evidently, the structure of training and practice and its schedule were incompatible with family life.
 As the primary caregiver, a mother often had to sacrifice her career entirely or settle for slow progress professionally.

 In 1974, President Richard M. Nixon appointed Dr. Weinberg to the National Library of Medicine's Board of Regents, where she served on the extramural programs subcommittee.
-In 1980 Dr. Weinberg was named senior associate dean at Temple University School of Medicine in Philadelphia, and in 1986 she moved to Massachusetts, where she was made vice president for academic affairs at Baystate Medical Center, a training hospital for Tufts University School of Medicine.
+In 1980, Dr. Weinberg was named senior associate dean at Temple University School of Medicine in Philadelphia, and in 1986, she moved to Massachusetts, where she was made vice president for academic affairs at Baystate Medical Center, a training hospital for Tufts University School of Medicine.
 She was named dean at Baystate in 1988.
 During her tenure there, Dr. Weinberg realized that there was a general lack of appreciation for the important role of large, independent teaching hospitals in medical education.
-In 1989 she formed the Alliance of Independent Medical Centers, to address the common interests of these hospitals.
+In 1989, she formed the Alliance of Independent Medical Centers, to address the common interests of these hospitals.
 She became the first president of the Alliance, and remained as its chair until 1994.
-Now more than ten percent of all residents in training in the United States are serving in Alliance-member hospitals and health systems.
+By the early 2000s, more than ten percent of all residents in training in the United States were serving in Alliance-member hospitals and health systems.

 During her time in Massachusetts, Dr. Weinberg also served on many national administrative committees, greatly influencing medical school policy.
 In 1991 and 1992 she chaired the American Hospital Association coordinating committee on medical education and served on its accreditation council for graduate medical education.
 She was also active in the Association of American Medical Colleges organizing committee for residency education from 1991 to 1995.

 Retiring from academic responsibilities in 1996, Dr. Weinberg moved to Chapel Hill, North Carolina, where she continued her administrative work as a consultant in academic affairs.
-Most recently she has worked for Larned and Weinberg Academic Health Consultants, focusing primarily on strategic planning issues for teaching hospitals.
+She also worked for Larned and Weinberg Academic Health Consultants, focusing primarily on strategic planning issues for teaching hospitals.